decentraland/documentation/content/creator/sdk7/interactivity/button-events/system-based-events.md

 // give entity a PointerEvents component PointerEvents.create(myEntity, {
 	pointerEvents: [
 		{
 			eventType: PointerEventType.PET_DOWN,
 			eventInfo: {
 				button: InputAction.IA_POINTER,
-		  maxDistance: 6
+				maxDistance: 6,
-        }
-      }
-    ]
+			},
+		},
+	],
 })

 // implement a system to handle the pointer event engine.addSystem(() => {
-  // fetch data about the pointer event const cmd = inputSystem.getInputCommand(InputAction.IA_POINTER, PointerEventType.PET_DOWN, myEntity)
+	// fetch data about the pointer event const cmd = inputSystem.getInputCommand(
+		InputAction.IA_POINTER,
+		PointerEventType.PET_DOWN,
+		myEntity
+	)

-  // check if the click was close enough if(cmd.hit.length < 6){
+	// check if the click was close enough if (cmd.hit.length < 6) {
 		// do something
 	}
 })
 ```

 The example above sets the maximum distance for hover hints to _6 meters_.
 Make sure that the logic for handling the input actions also follows the same rules.
 See [Data from input action](#data-from-input-action) for how to obtain the distance of an input action.

 {{< hint warning >}}
 **📔 Note**: The `maxDistance` is measured in meters from meters from the player's camera.
 Keep in mind that in 3rd person the camera is a bit further away, so make sure the distance you set works well in both modes.
 {{< /hint >}}

 ## Advanced custom hints